Are you a rowing champion or wish to be one?

 Hornet is another multipurpose gloves manufacturer in the market; their gloves come in almost all sizes.
 Being a multipurpose pair of gloves, these can be used for a variety of sports like Kayaking, Sculling, and rowing.

-But, if you are looking for the coverage of more than 1/2 for your fingers, keep looking, as this product is not for you.
+But, if you are looking for coverage of more than 1/2 for your fingers, keep looking, as this product is not for you.
 This pair of gloves is not as suitable for indoor rowing as the ones mentioned above.

 If you are a casual user, I would suggest you go with these.
 But specifically, if you row on Concept2 machines, then you can give it a pass.

 This is one sort of padded coverage for your palm area only.
 So if you are looking for rowing gloves that can give you coverage for the entire hand, keep looking for other products, as this one will secure your palms only.

-There is an issue of blisters due to the small coverage area that this pad offers.
+There are still chances of getting blisters due to the small coverage area that this pad offers.
 But you can opt for a bigger size pad for broader coverage of your palm.

 Boater gloves are designed to provide full-hand coverage to boaters and rowing athletes.
 This is an open fingers design with the best fit and coverage to the palm area.
 However, these gloves are best suitable for the winter season to keep protected from the sun as well as from damages done by hard rowing training.

 The palm protective material is synthetic leather, and the upper part is made of nylon/spandex blend fabric.

 Choose the Right Rowing Gloves

 It is crucial in any sport to have the right equipment.
 Similarly, rowers need the right size and quality of rowing gloves to ensure they practice well and don’t end up having tempered skin cells, blisters, and skin hardening.

 There are many brands, quality types, sizes, gloves shapes, usage types available in the market.
 This left most of us overwhelmed, that’s why I decided to cover this article providing a very brief knowledge of the characteristics of suitable rowing gloves and why should you buy one.